lsst/qserv/README.txt

 Configuration is installed apart from Qserv software.

   | # qserv-configure.py --help give additional informations
   | # configuration parameters will be deployed in all
   | # qserv services configuration files/db
   | # for a minimalist single node install just leave default
-  | qserv-configure.py
+  | qserv-configure.py --all

 Integration tests :
 -------------------